 Resulting in injury to the plaintiff.

-The law does not guard against everything that might be defamatory, but only genuine, serious defamation.
+The law does not guard against everything that may be defamatory, but only genuine, serious defamation.
 Our Maryland defamation of character attorneys will consider whether you are a private or a public figure whether there was negligence or actual malice regarding the truth of the statements, the manner of the publication, and any damages to determine whether the harmful statement meets the legal standard of defamation.

 Who Can Win Defamation Lawsuits?

 Anyone who has been defamed, either a business or an individual, should be able to make a successful claim for defamation.
-Defamation laws provide the strongest protection for private individuals, so it is harder for public figures to make defamation claims.
+Defamation laws provide the strong protection for private individuals, so it is harder for public figures to make defamation claims.
 Public figures must prove actual malice, which is a more difficult standard, but it is a standard that our Maryland defamation attorneys can often help you to meet.

 It is also easier to win defamation cases based on intentionally false statements as opposed to merely negligent statements.
-Winning a defamation case on the basis of a negligent statement about a public figure is not normally possible because actual malice is required, but private individuals could still successfully prevail in defamation lawsuits based on statements that were published or spoken by a speaker who was negligent in determining the truth of the statements.
+Winning a defamation case on the basis of a negligent statement about a public figure is not generraly possible because actual malice is required, but private individuals could still successfully prevail in defamation lawsuits based on statements that were published or spoken by a speaker who was negligent in determining the truth of the statements.

 Defamation Per Se

-While plaintiffs in most defamation cases must prove they were damaged in order to prevail in their claims, this is not always true for every type of statements.
+While plaintiffs in many defamation cases must prove they were damaged in order to prevail in their claims, this is not always true for every type of statements.
 Some statements are defamatory per se, and in defamation per se cases, Maryland law does not require plaintiff to prove damages, as the damages are assumed.
 Four categories are defamation per se including:

 Stating false facts that tend to injure a plaintiff in his or her business trade or profession